collective/collective.developermanual/source/content/events.rst

             1. Get a list of supported event types
             2. Build a list of queried recurrence_days
-            3. Query all recurrent events occuring in the given month
+            3. Query all recurrent events occurring in the given month
             4. Retrofit calendar data with these recurrent events.

             @param weeks: Array of displayable calendar weeks.